Ricky Gervais: Talk shows

 In January 2006, Gervais interviewed Larry David in a one-off special, Ricky Gervais Meets...
 Larry David.
 On 25 and 26 December 2006 he interviewed Christopher Guest and Garry Shandling which aired on Channel 4.
 There are no plans for further episodes of Meets..., although editions with Monty Python co-founder John Cleese and The Simpsons creator Matt Groening were recorded in 2006 for broadcast in 2007.
 A source claimed, "The Shandling experience put him off for good".
 In January 2009, Gervais was a guest on BravoTV Inside the Actors Studio season 15 with James Lipton, where at one point of the interview he answered Lipton's question as David Brent, his character from The Office.
 Brent obliged the audience by singing his song "Freelove Freeway" with a guitar supplied to him by Lipton.

 Gervais has been on The Late Show with David Letterman 26 times.
 In 2008, he helped Letterman read out the Late Show Top Ten List, Top Ten Stupid Things Americans Say To Brits.
 In mid-2014, upon hearing that Letterman was up for retirement, Gervais jokingly tried to discourage him by suggesting they go on a road trip where they would spend all their money.
 Gervais has appeared on the BBC's The Graham Norton Show many times over the years.
 He has been on Graham Norton's couch with Stephen Merchant, co-creator and co-writer of The Office, to promote Cemetery Junction.
 Another appearance saw him talk about his series Life's Too Short; Johnny Depp, who was there to promote his own film, was also present.

 Video games

 Gervais is one of two featured comedians (the other being Katt Williams) in the video game Grand Theft Auto IV who performs at the Split Sides comedy club on the virtual stand-up stage and as an interviewee on the in game radio station We Know The Truth.
-For the stand-up bit a special 3-minute act was written, recorded and fully motion-captured.
+For the stand-up bit a special three-minute act was written, recorded and fully motion-captured.

 Books

 Flanimals

 Gervais released a children's book in 2004, Flanimals (illustrated by Rob Steen), which depicted nonsense animals.
 After the success of this book, he released its sequel More Flanimals in 2005, with Flanimals of the Deep coming the next year.
 A new Flanimals book, Flanimals: The Day of the Bletchling, was released in October 2007.
 Flanimals: Pop Up was also published in 2009.
-There is a wide range of Flanimals merchandise available, including dolls and gift cards.

 Published television scripts

-The Office scripts have been released in book form, with Series 1 issued in 2002, and the remaining episodes following in 2003.
+The Office scripts have been released in book form, with series one issued in 2002, and the remaining episodes following in 2003.
 Extras: The Illustrated Scripts: Series 1 & 2 has been released, as well.